Theoretical-Mathematical Framework

 11.7.3.
 Recognition by International Organizations

-International organizations (UN, OSCE, Council of Europe, etc.) when assessing legitimacy of transnational communities consider:
+International organizations (UN, OSCE, Council of Europe, etc.) when assessing legitimacy of transnational peoples consider:

 Pseudonymity and absence of storing real names are not obstacles to recognition, if the system demonstrates compliance with legal and ethical norms.